dart-lang/language/accepted/future-releases/variance/feature-specification.md

 *To maintain a sound heap in a mixed program execution (that is, when both legacy libraries and libraries with sound variance exist), it is then necessary to perform some type checks at run time.
-In particular, a dynamic type check is performed on method calls: The actual argument for each instance method parameter whose declared type contains a contravariant type variable.
+In particular, a dynamic type check is performed on method calls, on the actual argument for each instance method parameter whose declared type contains a contravariant type variable.
 Moreover, a caller-side check is performed on each expression whose static type contains a contravariant type variable.*